-Chaverim, brothers and sisters in Christ, let our service be faithful and cheerful, especially in these dark days of the pandemic.
-Let everybody we meet see the love of Christ in our lives, for unless they do so, they won't accept the Good News and let us lead them to our Master's side.
+Chaverim, brothers and sisters in Christ, let our service be faithful and cheerful.
+Let everybody we meet see the love of Christ in our lives, for unless they do so, they won't accept the Good News which will lead them to our Master's side.
 Shabbat shalom!
 Amen.